Emily Gerdes

 Emily Gerdes (sometimes credited as Emma Gerdes) was an American character actress active primarily during Hollywood's silent era.

 Biography

-Emily was born in Jefferson, Kansas, to Herman Gerdes (a veterinarian) and Mary Ellen Glaze.
+Gerdes was born near Independence, Kansas, to Herman Eden Gerdes (a veterinarian) and Mary Ellen Glaze.
 The family soon moved to Missouri and then Arizona before later settling in Glendale, California.
 Her parents later divorced.
-In Los Angeles, Emily began appearing in films; her first known credit was in 1917's Rebecca of Sunnybrook Farm.
+In Los Angeles, Gerdes began appearing in films; her first known credit was in 1917's Rebecca of Sunnybrook Farm.